Simi23/szazharminchet-repozitorium/monitoring/icinga-sendmail.md

 # Email alerting Icinga2

 ## Install
-Install the following packages, set your servers hostname first, then your email server, to it will relay the email
+Install the following packages, set your servers hostname first, then your email server, to it will relay the emails.
 ```
 apt install postfix mailutils
 ```